divblox/divblox.github.io/basic-training-exercise.md

 #### Step 5.4 - Add JavaScript

-Add the JavaScript functionality that autopopulates the input box with the newly generated unique ID in `component.js`.
+Add the JavaScript functionality that auto-populates the input box with the newly generated unique ID in `component.js`.

 Below is a video of step 4: